metacollective9/canvasfun/readme/colorpicker.md

 The above tools is built using the [HTML 5's canvas API's](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) `getImageData` function.
-This function will return an array of pixel data for the image loaded on the given canvas.
+This function returns an array of pixel data for the image loaded on the given canvas.
+Once we have that image data, we can traverse through it to get the exact value of a pixel.

 You can read all about it here on my medium post - [https://levelup.gitconnected.com/how-to-extract-the-colour-of-a-pixel-using-javascript-html-5-f3661f54473](https://levelup.gitconnected.com/how-to-extract-the-colour-of-a-pixel-using-javascript-html-5-f3661f54473)